The artist with Joe Louis 3

 Lee owns 30 of Van Armstrong’s paintings, including giant portrait heads of Jack Johnson, Joe Louis, Muhammad Ali and President Obama.

-One of these, Joe Louis 2, recently wowed visitors to the Brooklyn Museum's "Creative Sources" exhibition of treasures from Spike Lee's collection.
+One of these, Joe Louis 2, recently wowed visitors to the Brooklyn Museum's exhibition of Spike Lee's art collection.
 The Guardian Newspaper singled it out as one of the show's highlights.

 Joe Louis 2, 8 feet x 8 feet, The Brooklyn Museum, 2024